SimonKim4100/Interview/README.md

 - auth.py: Authrization for google sheets.
 Requires Google Sheets API --> json file.
 - response_generator.py: Generates response from openAI, requires openai_key.
 - main.py: Creates window and buttons with data passed from auth and response_generator
+- assistant(optional): This is an optional file.
+Replace response_generator with this if you want to use an assistant instead.
+For more info on assistants, check OpenAI.